minch-yoda/DownTheMoon/README.md

 ==================
 (The first and only download manager/accelerator built inside Firefox!)

 This is a fork of the latest XUL (Non-WebExtension) pre-release version from 2017 that supports setting original file modified date of a downloaded file.
-The only change in this version is an added feature to support custom "x-archive-orig-last-modified" http header property of WebArchive.org as downloaded file's date modified value
+A few features are added in this version, it supports custom "x-archive-orig-last-modified" http header property of WebArchive.org as date modified, also it extends import/explort functionality for download lists (allows to specify/export/import local download path), and finally allows to replicate remote website's directory structure (currently only when adding urls manually).

-You can run this extension in Firefox ESR 52.x, Firefox up to 56.x, Basilisk, SeaMonkey and PaleMoon up to 29.1.1 Also usable in Waterfox, but it "has been sold to System1, a U.S. pay-per-click ad company", so proceed with caution
+You can run this extension in Firefox ESR 52.x, Firefox up to 56.x, Basilisk, SeaMonkey and PaleMoon up to 29.1.1, Waterfox.

 Developing
 -------------------